wpilibsuite/allwpilib/wpimath/algorithms/TrapezoidProfile/TrapezoidProfile.md

 We will utilize the subscript m to denote the maximum allowed acceleration magnitude (`a_m`) and velocity magnitude (`v_m`).
  To refer to the most extreme velocity achieved by a profile without an active velocity constraint we will use the term peak velocity (`v_p`).
- Occurring when the acceleration of a profile switches sign, it will be either greater than or equal to, or less than or equal to both the initial and target velocity depending on the profile sign (more on this later).
+ Occurring when the acceleration of a profile switches sign, the peak velocity will be either greater than or equal to, or less than or equal to both the initial and target velocity depending on the profile sign (more on this later).

 First, let us derive the dynamics of the system.
  Our control input is acceleration, which as discussed earlier, will take the form of a piecewise constant over the time of the profile.